rafaelfiume/Prosciutto-Mob/README.md

  ![app](docs/image/prod-desc-expanded.png) ![app](docs/image/prod-desc-collapsed.png)

-Images and the content in the "About Variety" section are retrieved from Wikipedia.
+Images and content in the "About Variety" section are retrieved from Wikipedia.

  ![app](docs/image/prod-desc-expanded-hor.png)